alkanoidev/journalismus-cli/README.md

 - after init show prompt to run view or write
 - root cmd if init shows prompt to run view or write
 - apply fullscreen to all cmds
+- fix: journal view today not working on install